 The impact of this work cannot be overestimated, especially as the climate becomes drier and hotter.
 Our watershed is life to Santa Fe, and together we can help the arroyos become what they should be.

-The Adopt-An-Arroyo program will strive to clean up the intrinsic and necessary drainages by removing litter and providing a safe place for people to recreate in and around.
+The Adopt-an-Arroyo program will strive to clean up the intrinsic and necessary drainages by removing litter and providing a safe place for people to recreate in and around.
 Additionally, any soil erosion reduction measures that can be implemented will reduce sedimentation and excessive flooding in the entire watershed.
-Importantly, the repeated presence of the volunteers can lead to an “Ownership” of the arroyo by the Steward Team, providing a real relationship with our arroyos and the Santa Fe River.
+Importantly, the repeated presence of the volunteers can lead to a sense of “Ownership” of the arroyo by the Steward Team, providing a real relationship with our arroyos and the Santa Fe River.